Home » Workshop » Benches » The Best Woodworking Vises, Types and How To Mount Them

 Overview

-For woodworking that is centered around small pieces, carving or if you just want that vise that will do everything then you’ll want to consider a swivel vise.
+For woodworking centered around small pieces, carving, or if you want that vise that will do everything, you’ll want to consider a swivel vise.

-• And last but not least, an auxiliary jaw can be inserted that swivels 30 degrees for clamping uniquely shaped pieces.
+• Last, an auxiliary jaw can be inserted that swivels 30 degrees for clamping uniquely shaped pieces.

-Again, with vises not being brand name tools there is a definite niche of brands and WoodRiver is a brand name of Woodcraft.
+Again, with vises not being brand name tools, there is a definite niche of brands.

 Vise Revew